Handling Water-Damage Claims

-As part of the process, the company will send a representative, called an adjuster, to your house to look at the damage.
-It might be a while if there was a disaster and the area isn’t deemed safe.
+As part of the process, the company will send an adjuster to your house to look at the damage.
+It might be a while if there was a disaster and the area isn't deemed safe.
 Try to be home when the adjuster comes so you can discuss the damage and answer any questions.

 The company will tell you in writing if your policy covers the damage and will give you an initial damage estimate.
 Keep in mind that the estimate may change.
 The company might provide you with a list of contractors, but you don't have to use someone from the list.

-The person you deal with most often during a claim will probably be your adjuster.
+The person you deal with most often during a claim will probably be an adjuster.
 There are several types of adjusters.

 - Company adjusters are full-time employees of the insurance company.